 The custom of orange- rolling on Good Friday down the steep downland slopes flourished from the 18th century.
 Search on the internet to find photos of this fascinating tradition and be amazed by the crowds it drew!

 The visitor centre (Chilterns Gateway Centre) offers a wide range of visitor facilities (cafe, shop, information), with spectacular views.
-It is open all year, 7 days a week.
-Car parking is avaliable on site at a charge of £2.
+It is open all year, 7 days a week, excluding Christmas Eve and Christmas day.
+Car parking is avaliable on site at a charge of £3.50, or free of charge for National Trust members.